axelfeldmann/gpu-demos/README.md

 we use `cudaMemcpy` to transfer over the actual values of `A` and `B`.
 Note that this `cudaMemcpy` is very slow compared to most other GPU operations.

+Fundamentally, the CUDA programming model is built around a grid of `blocks`.
+Each block is in turn made up of multiple `threads`.

 TODOS:
 * how the CUDA grid works
 * threads